 Cross the Severn Estuary into England and venture to Bath with its elegant Georgian architecture.
 The city’s healing waters saw it emerge as a wellness centre as far back as Roman times.
 Next, head to Windsor to view the world’s oldest and largest continuously inhabited castle.
 There’s time for a quiet stroll along the banks of the river and shop for Royal souvenirs before arriving in London.

-Take in the glorious scenery of the Lake District as we cruise across England's largest lake, admiring beautiful homes, castles and more from our private boat.
-Then, step back in time as we board the historic steam train from Lakeside to Haverthwaite, enjoying the thrill of riding the heritage railway and taking in scenic views as we travel.
+Take in the glorious scenery of the Lake District as we cruise across England's largest lake, admiring beautiful homes, castles and more.
+Then, step back in time as we board the historic steam train from Lakeside to Haverthwaite, enjoying the thrill of riding the heritage railway and taking in scenic views as we travel.*

 Dominating the skyline of the city, Edinburgh Castle has stood strong on Castle Rock since the 12th century.
 Led by our Local Specialist, we'll pay a visit to the castle that is famous for being the most besieged place in Great Britain and one of the most attacked fortresses in the world.
 We’ll also see the crown jewels, known as the Honours of Scotland, and the National War Museum of Scotland.

 We’ll drive out of Edinburgh to the tiny village of Rosslyn, where we’ll hear the inside story of the famous Rosslyn Chapel from a Local Specialist.
 One of Scotland's most unusual 15th-century buildings, Rossyln is famed for its associations with the Knights Templar, the Masonic movement, and now 'The Da Vinci Code'.